 Through the intensive, centralized services provided by the ACT team, people who have been poorly served by other models of care have returned to school, reunited with family, and sustained stable housing.

-Places for People features three ACT teams: the HOME Team, Tikkun, and ACT, serving hundreds of people annually.
+Places for People features four ACT teams: the HOME Team, the HOPE team, the Impact Team, and ACT, serving hundreds of people annually.

 Join the discussion about PfP's programs and events on our Facebook page.